The treasures of Drenthe

 Description

 Drentsche Aa National Park is a unique area.
 The Drentsche Aa stream has been winding its way through the landscape for centuries.
-The old, typical Drenthe esdorp landscape has also been preserved with the stream: the Saxon farms around the brink, the fields on the convex ash trees, the higher fields and the hay meadows and meadows in the lower stream valley.
-And scattered across the area you will find countless burial mounds from times long past.
+The stream also preserves the old, typical Drenthe esdorp landscape: the Saxon farms around the village green, the fields on the rounded ash trees, the higher fields and the hay fields and meadows in the lower stream valley.
+And scattered throughout the area you will find countless burial mounds from times gone by.
 Dolmens are also real gems in the Drenthe landscape.
-They are prehistoric burial chambers from the New Stone Age, built by people from the Funnelbeaker culture, from 3500 years before our era.
-The dead were interred in it and grave goods were given.
-Remnants of these gifts have been found in almost all dolmens, such as pottery, weapons and beads.
-Human remains are rarely found.
-The megalithic tombs are built of boulders brought in from Scandinavia by advancing land ice.
-Hunebed D17 is located near Hunebed D18.
+They are prehistoric burial chambers from the New Stone Age, built by people from the Funnel Beaker culture, from 3500 years before our era.
+The dead were buried there and grave goods were given.
+Remains of these gifts, such as pottery, weapons and beads, have been found in almost all dolmens.
+Human remains have rarely been found.
+The dolmens are built from erratic stones brought in from Scandinavia by advancing land ice.
+Hunebed D17 is located close to Hunebed D18.
 They are quite large dolmens.
-Until 1984 there was a huge oak near dolmen D18 that made the whole an extra picturesque picture, and they are therefore often immortalized by artists.
-The megalithic tombs are first mentioned in 1547.
-A monk wrote that people were sacrificed on these'Pillars of Hercules\\\' before the arrival of Boniface.
+Until 1984, there was an enormous oak tree at dolmen D18, which made the whole place extra picturesque, and they have often been immortalized by artists.
+The dolmens are first mentioned in 1547.
+A monk wrote about them that people were sacrificed on these 'Columns of Hercules' before the arrival of Boniface.
 The nickname of the dolmens was's Duvels Kot.
-D14 is a large hunebed.
+D14 is a large dolmen.
 It is still reasonably complete: six capstones rest on the supporting stones, fragments of the other capstones are still in the grave.
-They bear the traces of drill holes for the gunpowder with which they were split.
-The eighteen side stones and two keystones can also still be admired, just like three gate side stones and eight wreath stones.
-Hunebed D13 is a unique burial mound because it is partly hidden in its sand mound.
+These bear the marks of drill holes for the gunpowder with which they were split.
+The eighteen side stones and two keystones can also still be admired, as can three gate side stones and eight wreath stones.
+Dolmen D13 is a unique burial mound because it is partly hidden in its sand mound.
 It is a so-called stepped grave: the burial vault could be reached via a four-step staircase from the top of the hill.
-The last hunebed on this cycle route is Hunebed D08.
+The last dolmen on this cycle route is Dolmen D08.
 Four capstones still rest on eight side stones and two keystones.
-There is also a portal stone.
+There is also a gate stone.
 This dolmen is located in the De Strubben - Kniphorstbos nature reserve, an archaeological reserve with numerous burial mounds and prehistoric cart tracks

 Hunebed Windmill